potatoqualitee/SPReplicator/README.md

 This module uses the SharePoint Client Side Object Model (CSOM) and all required libraries and dlls are included.
 Installing the SharePoint binaries is **not required** for the replication to work 👍 Thank you Microsoft for the redistributable nuget.

 SPReplicator works with both on-prem and SharePoint Online and is currently in beta.
+It also works on .NET Core, so it's cross-platform, and supports Windows, macOS and Linux.

 Please report any issues to clemaire@gmail.com.

 ## Installer
 SPReplicator is now in the PowerShell Gallery.
 Run the following from an administrative prompt to install SPReplicator for all users: